CatherineTrevor/gothenburg-netball/TESTING.md

 All on iOS 14.3.

-It was also tested on the following browsers;
+Testing conducted on the following browsers;

 * Safari
 * Chrome